My College:

 From Beth:

 We were less enthusiastic when our younger son Andrew also decided to spend the summer after his freshman year in New England.
 I guess we shouldn’t have been surprised about this either.
-Andrew chose to return to a summer camp he’d loved as a child to work as a counselor.
-Fortunately, he had three weeks at home first, and we visited him mid-summer and were able to see him in action as an arts teacher.
+Andrew returned to a summer camp he’d loved as a child to work as a counselor.
+Fortunately, he had three weeks at home first, and we visited him mid-summer and saw him in action as an arts teacher.
 Seeing him happy and making a difference in the lives of his campers assured us he’d made the right decision.

 In the end, both of our sons were away from home all three of their college summers.
 Although it would have been wonderful to have them home, we felt proud of their independence.
 They were following their passions, having growth experiences, and creating wonderful memories with new friends.
-We managed to see them a bit each summer and made the most of our limited time together.
+We saw them a bit each summer and made the most of our limited time together.

 We’ve come to appreciate that we need to value quality over quantity when it comes to time with our sons.
 They’re doing what is best for them and we don’t want to hold them back.
 Having them leave us is hard and we miss them every day, but we’re grateful they are healthy, happy and pursuing their own dreams.